ManLykArham/Activity-Scheduler-and-Request-Management/README.md

-# Activity Scheduler and Request Management
+# 📅 Activity Scheduler and Request Management

+## 🚀 Project Overview and Learning Outcomes

-This project is an implementation of an activity selection algorithm, designed to schedule the maximum number of non-overlapping requests based on their start and finish times.
-It allows users to add requests, display them, and determine the largest possible set of activities that can be scheduled without conflict.
-The project also features an insertion sort algorithm to arrange requests by their finish times, ensuring optimal scheduling.
-This showcases skills in algorithmic problem-solving, sorting techniques, and managing time-based scheduling scenarios.
+This project focuses on implementing an **activity selection algorithm** to efficiently schedule the **maximum number of non-overlapping requests** based on their start and finish times.
+Users can add new requests, display the list of all activities, and find the largest set of activities that can be scheduled without conflict.
+Additionally, I integrated an **insertion sort algorithm** to organise requests by their finish times, ensuring the scheduling is as optimal as possible. ⏰

+---

-## Instructions:
+## ✨ Features

-### Add Requests:
+- **Add Requests**: Input activities with start and finish times.
+- **Display Requests**: View all activities in the system.
+- **Optimal Scheduling**: Calculate the maximum number of non-overlapping requests using the activity selection algorithm.
+- **Sorted by Finish Time**: Activities are sorted by their finish time for optimal scheduling.

+---

+## 🛠️ How to Use

+1. **Add Requests**:
-Input a request ID, start time, and finish time.
+   - Input the activity's ID, start time, and finish time.

-### Display All Requests:
+2. **Display Requests**:

-Shows all the requests added to the system.
+   - View the entire list of activities added to the system.

-### Maximize Scheduled Requests:
+3. **Maximise Scheduled Requests**:

-The system calculates and displays the maximum number of non-overlapping requests based on start and finish times.
+   - The system calculates and displays the maximum number of non-overlapping activities based on start and finish times.

+---

-### Example:
+### 📊 Example Usage

-Add requests: ID1 (9:00-10:00), ID2 (10:30-11:30).
+- Add requests: `ID1` (9:00-10:00), `ID2` (10:30-11:30).
-The program schedules the maximum number of non-overlapping requests.
+- The program schedules the maximum number of non-overlapping activities.

-### Expected output:

-"ID1, ID2".
+**Expected Output**:
+`"ID1, ID2"`.

+---

+## 🏆 Achievements

+This project allowed me to explore **algorithmic problem-solving** in real-world **scheduling scenarios**.
+By implementing an **activity selection algorithm**, I gained hands-on experience in optimising scheduling tasks.
+I also integrated an **insertion sort algorithm** to ensure requests are sorted efficiently by their finish times, further sharpening my understanding of sorting techniques and their practical applications. 🎯

+---

+## 🌟 Overall

+Through building this activity scheduler, I developed a deeper understanding of how algorithms can be applied to **real-life scheduling problems**.
+It pushed me to think critically about optimisation and sorting, reinforcing my skills in managing data based on time constraints.
+This project showcases the power of algorithms in creating efficient solutions for scheduling or planning applications. 📅✨